-A daily probiotic can help cure and prevent yeast.
+A daily probiotic can help cure and prevent yeast, but its more effective as a preventative.
 They sell jarred, liquid, and powdered varieties on Amazon, at Whole Foods, and many drugstores and grocery stores.
 I have this one and this one, but literally, there are tons out there.
 They are helpful for mom and baby.

 Yogurt has live probiotic cultures which help fight off yeast overgrowth.
 Eating yogurt, or another live culture food, daily can help kick yeast or keep infections at bay completely.
 If you’re dairy free, there are a lot of options out there for non-dairy yogurt with live cultures.